 Dominic Brewer is a labor economist specializing in the economics of education and education policy.
-He is Dean Emeritus of the Steinhardt School and holds an appointment in the Department of the Applied Statistics, Social Science, and Humanities.
-Dr. Brewer is on sabbatical for the 2019-20 academic year.
+He is Dean Emeritus of the Steinhardt School and holds an appointment in the Department of Applied Statistics, Social Science, and Humanities.

-More recently, Brewer was a co-editor of the major journal Educational Evaluation and Policy Analysis as well as Encyclopedia of Education Economics and Finance.
-Brewer served as President of the Association for Education Finance and Policy for 2014-15, and he was a fellow of the American Educational Research Association, elected in 2011.
+Brewer was a co-editor of the major journal Educational Evaluation and Policy Analysis as well as the Encyclopedia of Education Economics and Finance.
+He served as President of the Association for Education Finance and Policy for 2014-15, and is a fellow of the American Educational Research Association, elected in 2011.

 - Encyclopedia of Education Economics and Education Finance, Editor (with Lawrence O. Picus).
 Sage, September 2014.